mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 To verify that your Amazon Q Business application has been created successfully, you can use the following commands.
 Replace "app-abcd1234xmpl" with your actual application ID that's returned in Step 4.

-Check the application details:
+Check the application details.
+Replace "us-east-1" with the AWS Region where your Amazon Q Business application is located.

 ```bash
 aws qbusiness get-application --region us-east-1 --application-id "app-abcd1234xmpl"
 ```

-List the user subscriptions:
+List the user subscriptions.
+Replace "us-east-1" with the AWS Region where your Amazon Q Business application is located.

 ```bash
 aws qbusiness list-subscriptions --region us-east-1 --application-id "app-abcd1234xmpl"
 ```

-If you created a web experience, list the web experiences:
+If you created a web experience, list the web experiences.
+Replace "us-east-1" with the AWS Region where your Amazon Q Business application is located.

 ```bash
 aws qbusiness list-web-experiences --region us-east-1 --application-id "app-abcd1234xmpl"